Germany's conservatives enthusiastic after meeting with Greens | DW | 05.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-CDU leader Armin Laschet said that their political differences were "not insurmountable," but the Greens appeared less sure.
-Leaders from four different parties have been meeting as Germany's future remains unclear.
+CDU leader Armin Laschet said the parties' political differences were "not insurmountable," but the Greens appeared less sure.
+Leaders from four parties have been meeting as Germany's future remains unclear.

-Armin Laschet, the head of outgoing Chancellor Angela Merkel's Christian Democrats (CDU), appeared buoyant after meeting with the Green party leaders on Tuesday.
+Armin Laschet, the head of outgoing Chancellor Angela Merkel's Christian Democrats (CDU), appeared buoyant after meeting with Green Party leaders on Tuesday.

 "We have clear differences," Laschet told reporters after the talks, "but differences that are not insurmountable."

-Baerbock was perhaps less upbeat when addressing the press, saying that while the discussions with the CDU had been "constructive and serious," the two parties, "on some topics, especially social policy, are rather far apart."
+Baerbock was perhaps less upbeat when addressing the press, saying that, while the discussions with the CDU had been "constructive and serious," the parties, "on some topics, especially social policy, are rather far apart."

 After Germany's federal elections on September 26, the Social Democrats (SPD) emerged with a narrow victory over the CDU.

-The third and fourth place finishers, the Green party and the business-friendly Free Democrats (FDP), have found themselves in the position of kingmakers.
+The third- and fourth-place finishers, the Green Party and the neoliberal Free Democrats (FDP), respectively, have found themselves in the position of kingmakers.
 They must now establish whether they can reach a working deal with either of the country's largest parties, and if they can, decide which they prefer.

 To that end, leaders from all of the top four parties have been meeting for bilateral talks over the past week.